Direct Vision Standard and the HGV safety permit scheme

 • Fleet Operator Recognition Scheme (FORS)

-• roads and transport units in the Met and City of London Police
+• Roads and transport units in the Metropolitan and City of London Police forces

 • Driver and Vehicle Agency Northern Ireland